Claudette Levesque - Riverhead News Review

 Claudette Levesque

-Born in Quebec, Canada Nov.
+Born in Quebec, Canada, Nov.
 30, 1945, she was the daughter of Roger and Anita (Gorneault) Plourde.
-She graduated high school, worked as a quality control inspector in the electronics industry and married Joseph Melvin Levesque.
+She worked as quality control inspector for Amtron, in the electronics industry.

 Ms. Levesque was a member of St. John the Evangelist R.C.
 Church in Riverhead.
-She is survived by her children Kathleen Levesque, Lisa Wilk (Robert) and Ronnie Levesque (Tara); and four grandchildren.
+She is survived by her husband of 59 years, Joseph Melvin Levesque; her children, Kathleen Levesque, Lisa Wilk and Ronnie Levesque; and four grandchildren.

-The family will receive visitors Friday, Aug.
-23 from 2 to 4 p.m. and 7 to 9 p.m. at Tuthill Mangano Funeral Home in Riverhead.
-A funeral service is scheduled for Saturday, Aug.
-24 at 10 a.m. at St. John the Evangelist R.C.
+The family received visitors Aug.
+23 at Tuthill-Mangano Funeral Home in Riverhead.
+Funeral services took place Aug.
+24 at St. John the Evangelist R.C.
 Church in Riverhead.
-Interment will be private.
+Interment was private.